ohmeta/metapi/README.md

   arguments:
-      -h, --help            show this help message and exit -d WORKDIR, --workdir WORKDIR
+      -h, --help            show this help message and exit -d, --workdir WORKDIR
-                            project workdir
+                            project workdir, default: ./ (default: ./)
-      -s SAMPLES, --samples SAMPLES
+      -s, --samples SAMPLES
+                            desired input:
-                            samples list, tsv format required if begin from trimming, rmhost, or assembly: if it is fastq: the header is [id, fq1, fq2], else it is sra: the header is [id, sra] else begin from simulate: the header is [id, genome, abundance, reads_num, model]
+                            samples list, tsv format required.

+                            if begin from trimming, rmhost, or assembly: if it is fastq:
+                                    the header is [id, fq1, fq2]
+                                if it is sra:
+                                    the header is [id, sra]
+                            if begin from simulate:
+                                the header is [id, genome, abundance, reads_num, model]

-    -b {simulate,trimming,rmhost,assembly}, --begin {simulate,trimming,rmhost,assembly}
+    -b, --begin {simulate,trimming,rmhost,assembly}
                             pipeline starting point
 ```